Costa Rica Roadtrip - Part 2

 Travel time: 2:45h

-Canaza and Drake Bay were definitely nice - hidden away, Macaws flying on top of you, empty beaches, though not the easiest places to get to and perhaps not worth the long journey down the coast if you have limited amount of time.
-There weren’t many restaurants and only some of those were open in Canaza, but we ended up at an Italian place, and it turned out to be a good choice, even though not very close to our accommodation: Pizza Mail.it.
+Canaza and Drake Bay were definitely nice - hidden away, Macaws flying on top of you, empty beaches, though not the easiest places to get to and perhaps not worth the long journey down the coast if you have a limited amount of time.
+There weren’t many restaurants and only some of those in Canaza were open.
+We ended up at an Italian place, and it turned out to be a good choice, even though not very close to our accommodation: Pizza Mail.it.
 It weirdly had photos from Paris on the walls?!
 In Drake Bay we decided to have food here: La Choza.
-Also not many options but that looked the nicest.
+Also, not many options, but that looked the nicest.

 As you can tell, the descriptions and stories get shorter, meaning there were definitely better places before on our trip.